 To better interpret this formulation, we can draw parallels to knowledge distillation.
 Specifically, consider a scenario where we have a collection of teacher models $\left\{\pi^{\text{teacher}}_i\right\}$ and seek to refine an updated policy $\pi$ that remains close to both these teacher models and the original reference model $\pi_{\text{ref}}$.
 The objective function can be expressed as:

-This formulation illustrates that MNPO with external opponent players can be viewed as an extension of knowledge distillation, where the learned policy integrates information from multiple expert models while balancing divergence from the reference model.
-Using the same derivation technique as DPO, we can recover Eq.~\ref{equ:mnpo_teacher}, linking preference optimization to a generalized knowledge alignment framework. \begin{prop} The optimal solution to the maximum reward objective in Eq.~\ref{equ:object_teacher} is equivalent to the learned reward model in Eq.~\ref{equ:mnpo_teacher}. \end{prop} It is straightforward to show that the solution to the maximum reward objective in Eq.~\ref{equ:object_teacher} takes the form: $\pi^{\star}(y \mid x)=\frac{1}{Z(x)}{\exp (R(x, y) / \tau) \pi_{\mathrm{ref}}(y \mid x)^{\tau_0 / \tau} \prod_i \pi_i^{\text {teacher }}(y \mid x)^{\tau_i / \tau}}$, where $Z(x)$ is the partition function and $\tau = \tau_0 + \sum_i \tau_i$.
+This formulation shows that MNPO with external opponent players can be viewed as an extension of knowledge distillation~\citep{aminian2025theoretical}, in which the learned policy integrates information from multiple expert models while balancing divergence from the reference model.
+Using the same derivation technique as DPO, we can recover Eq.~\ref{equ:mnpo_teacher}, linking preference optimization to a generalized knowledge alignment framework. \begin{prop} The optimal solution to the maximum reward objective in Eq.~\ref{equ:object_teacher} is equivalent to the learned reward model in Eq.~\ref{equ:mnpo_teacher}. \end{prop} It is straightforward to show that the solution to the maximum reward objective in Eq.~\ref{equ:object_teacher} takes the form: $\pi^{*}(y \mid x)=\frac{1}{Z(x)}{\exp (R(x, y) / \tau) \pi_{\text{ref}}(y \mid x)^{\tau_0 / \tau} \prod_i \pi_i^{\text{teacher}}(y \mid x)^{\tau_i / \tau}}$, where $Z(x)$ is the partition function and $\tau = \tau_0 + \sum_i \tau_i$.

 \paragraph{Analysis.} EO-MNPO gains several benefits.
-Firstly, Unlike the self-comparison TD-MNPO, using a diverse pool of external LLMs exposes the policy to a broader range of feedback, leading to more robust optimization.
-Secondly, leveraging domain-specific expert models allows MNPO to fine-tune policies for specialized applications, improving generalization.
-Thirdly, this framework aligns with broader trends in multi-agent RL, where agents iteratively refine their strategies against multiple opponents, driving more sophisticated decision-making.
+First, unlike the self-comparison TD-MNPO, using a diverse pool of external LLMs exposes the policy to a broader range of feedback, leading to more robust optimization.
+Second, leveraging domain-specific expert models allows MNPO to fine-tune policies for specialized applications, improving generalization.
+Third, this framework aligns with broader trends in multi-agent RL, in which agents iteratively refine their strategies against multiple opponents, thereby enabling more sophisticated decision-making.
 By considering a dynamic set of external LLMs as opponent players, EO-MNPO extends beyond self-referential optimization, making it a more flexible and generalizable approach for preference optimization in LLMs.